-This investigation arises from the Petroleum Resource Rent Tax Review Final Report 2017 ('Callaghan Report')8 to address, inter alia, the poor revenues from petroleum rent taxation.
-The report made a series of recommendations that included calling for a review of feedstock gas pricing, known as the gas transfer price, as required for Australian integrated gas projects that do not have a gas hub or observable market price.
+Petroleum Resource Rent Tax Review (Final Report, 13 April 2017) ('Callaghan Report').
+See page 2 for the terms of reference, which includes, drawing 'on international experience, the review will make from petroleum rent taxation.
+The report made a series of recommendations that included calling for a review of feedstock gas pricing, known as the GTP, as required for Australian integrated gas projects that do not have a gas hub or observable market price.
 The momentum to fix low Petroleum Resource Rent Tax ('PRRT') revenues continued after the early 2018 report from the Australian Parliamentary Budget Office that stated although 'the tax base for the PRRT is expanding, there is a significant likelihood that this will not translate into higher PRRT revenue'.
 The Senate Economics References Committee May 2018 Report on corporate tax avoidance also identified the need to review regulations on the GTP method.
-The senate in the series of the properties of the propert

-Given the government has accepted many Callaghan Report recommendations to remedy PRRT design flaws,11 this investigation covers one of the last remaining design issues: the pricing of gas at the point where it first becomes a Marketable Petroleum Commodity ('MPC'), as defined in section 2E(1) of the Petroleum Resource Rent Tax Assessment Act 1987 (Cth) ('PRRTA Act'), in cases where there is no arms-length or market price.
-An MPC forms part of assessable petroleum receipts,12 one of the elements to determine 'taxable profit' at the PRRT taxing point.13 Figure 1 shows the location of the PRRT taxing point.
+accepted many Callaghan Given the government has Report recommendations to remedy PRRT design flaws,11 this investigation covers one of the last remaining design issues: the pricing of gas at the point where it first becomes a Marketable Petroleum Commodity ('MPC'), as defined in section 2E(1) of the Petroleum Resource Rent Tax Assessment Act 1987 (Cth) ('PRRTA Act'), in cases where there is no arms-length or market price.
+An MPC forms part of assessable petroleum receipts, one of the elements to determine 'taxable profit' at the PRRT taxing point.
+Figure 1 shows the location of the PRRT taxing point.
 The PRRTA Act provides for tax on the 'taxable profit' (the common term is 'economic rent') from petroleum projects.
 Taxpayers with offshore petroleum projects can be liable to pay both income tax on normal profits, ie, 'taxable income', as well as the PRRT tax, which is an income tax deduction.